o3de/o3de.org/content/docs/atom-guide/get-started/materialtype-and-shader.md

 : The name of the draw list where draw items using this shader should be queued for rendering.

 ## 4. Author AZSL shader code (.azsl)
-The vertex and frament shader programs are defined in the same file, UnlitSimpleColor.azsl.
+The vertex and fragment shader programs are defined in the same file, UnlitSimpleColor.azsl.

 The AZSL shader contains the following components:
 - #include directives